meilerlab/vustruct/RunThePipeline.md

 This model will supplement Swiss and Modbase models, and PDB srtuctures, found in the pipeline's SQL database.
 Place your model .pdb file in the case directory, and append a comma, and the .pdb filename, at the right.
 ALSO, you must add the text ",user_model" to the right of the first header line of the missense.csv file

+__Your user model must have amino acids numbered to match transcript numbering.
+It can contain only one chain at this time.__

 For example, your file would be hand-edited to look something like this